zhanghongce/VMCAI-2020-AE/README.md

 python runSP.py
 ```

-To use a customized time-out limit run:
+If you would like to use a customized time limit, run:
 ```
 python -t <time-limit-in-seconds> runRC.py python -t <time-limit-in-seconds> runSP.py